arcturo/library/coffeescript/chapters/04_idioms.md

       return item.name;
     });

 As we covered in the syntax chapter, CoffeeScript's comprehensions can be used to get the same behavior as `map()`.
-Notice we're surrounding the comprehension with brackets, which is **absolutely critical** in ensuring the comprehension returns what you'd expect, the mapped array.
+Notice we're surrounding the comprehension with parens, which is **absolutely critical** in ensuring the comprehension returns what you'd expect, the mapped array.

 <span class="csscript"></span>